RENEE MONTAGNE, Host:

 And Afghanistan's neighbor, Iran, is being threatened with sanctions because of its nuclear program.
 Now, those pushing sanctions, the U.S. and European nations, are focusing on the biggest opponent to sanctions, and that's China.
 As NPR News's Anthony Kuhn reports from Beijing, China faces a balancing act between its ties to the U.S. and its growing strategic partnership with Iran.

-Mr. LI GUOFU (Middle East Expert, China Institute of International Studies): (Through translator) If we persist in sanctioning Iran, isolating it, and backing it into a corner, then we may end up with a result which nobody wants to see.
+LI GUOFU: (Through translator) If we persist in sanctioning Iran, isolating it, and backing it into a corner, then we may end up with a result which nobody wants to see.
 This is exactly what China is trying hard to avoid.

-Dr. JOHN GARVER (International Relations, Georgia Institute of Technology): It would mean that a major oil supplier in the Middle East would probably be willing to work with China to deliver oil to China, probably through overland channels, in the event that some type of U.S. and Chinese confrontation led to the interruption of China sea link(ph) communications.
+JOHN GARVER: It would mean that a major oil supplier in the Middle East would probably be willing to work with China to deliver oil to China, probably through overland channels, in the event that some type of U.S. and Chinese confrontation led to the interruption of China sea link(ph) communications.

 KUHN: Wilhelm von Kaminada(ph) is a visiting fellow at the Netherlands Institute of International Relations.
 He said that the heirs to the Chinese and Persian empires share common interests as they re-emerge as regional powers.

-Mr. WILHELM VON KAMINADA (Visiting Fellow, Netherlands Institute of International Relations): The two think that China being the dominant power in East Asia and Iran in future in West Asia can create a new type of stability that would extend, not only to the greater Middle East, but also Central Asia.
+WILHELM VON KAMINADA: The two think that China being the dominant power in East Asia and Iran in future in West Asia can create a new type of stability that would extend, not only to the greater Middle East, but also Central Asia.

-Dr. GARVER: China doesnt give things away for free.
+GARVER: China doesn't give things away for free.
 So if China agrees to come on board on these sanctions or even not to veto them - to abstain, the Americans are going to give something.
-And Im personally certain that China will be pushing for, you know, look youve got to give us something.
+And I'm personally certain that China will be pushing for, you know, look you've got to give us something.
 Come on, you can't keep making all these demands and not give us anything on our core issues.